 The Executive Director participates in an annual new judge orientation program to inform new Colorado judges of their ethical duties and responsibilities under the Canons and to explain the Commission's rules and procedures; and has made presentations at the annual judicial conference for all Colorado judges.
-In 2016, five judges contacted the Executive Director to inquire about the potential application of the Canons to unique situations.
+Based on the inquiries and complaints it receives, the Commission notifies SCAO of the type of judicial conduct that may benefit from judicial education programs or changes in administrative procedures.